 Understanding Emotional Detachment

 Having no emotional response does not necessarily indicate an underlying mental illness.
-For example, it could be a temporary state of being in response to an emotionally traumatic event or the result of a chronic condition, such as depersonalization disorder.
-The lack of role models who exhibit healthy emotional responses, a history of failed relationships, fear of being emotionally hurt may also contribute to minimal emotional responses.
+For example, it could be a temporary state in response to an emotionally traumatic event or a chronic challenge, such as depersonalization.
+A lack of role models who exhibit healthy emotional responses, a life history of unhealthy relationships, or fear of being emotionally hurt may also contribute to minimal emotional responses.
 In some cases, an avoidant attachment style could cause reluctance to feel or express emotions, too.

-Feeling emotionally numb can be a symptom of different medical conditions or medication side effects, or a temporary response to a stressful or traumatic event.
+Feeling emotionally numb can be a symptom of different medical conditions, medication side effects, or a temporary response to a stressful or traumatic event.
 That said, a complete, persistent lack of attachment or engagement could indicate the presence of a personality disorder or another mental or cognitive condition.

 Schizoid Personality Disorder

-A schizoid personality disorder is a mental health condition that is characterized by an avoidance of social activities and interpersonal relationships.
-People who have schizoid personality disorder have a limited range of emotional expressions.
+Schizoid personality disorder is a mental health condition that can be characterized by an avoidance of social activities and interpersonal relationships.
+People with schizoid personality disorder may have a limited range of emotional expressions.

 Schizotypal Personality Disorder

-Individuals with a schizotypal personality disorder may be described as eccentric or odd.
-They usually have few, if any, close relationship.
-They are unable to understand how relationships are formed or to appreciate the impact their behaviors may have on others.
-People with this disorder may misinterpret the motivations or behaviors of others and feel an overwhelming distrust toward people in general.
+Individuals with schizotypal personality disorder may have few if any, close relationships.
+They may have trouble understanding how relationships are formed and may tend to overlook the impact of their behaviors on others.
+They might also misinterpret the motivations or behaviors of others and feel an overwhelming distrust toward people in general.
 Despite these internal feelings, they may not show any amount of emotion outwardly.

-A schizotypal personality disorder is usually diagnosed with the presence of five or more of these symptoms:
+Schizotypal personality disorder can be formally diagnosed with the presence of five or more of the following symptoms:

 - Persistent and excessive social anxiety